Meet the Board

-Kavi Palmer is a junior from Blue Bell, PA, majoring in Computer Science.
+Kavi Palmer is a senior from Blue Bell, PA, majoring in Computer Science.

 “The people I have met who have been impacted by the criminal justice system have made me believe in the need to push for change.”

-Tess Ostroff is a junior from Summit, NJ, majoring in Political Science.
+Tess Ostroff is a senior from Summit, NJ, majoring in Political Science.

 “I got involved with VPP because I feel criminal justice issues are one of the most important problems in the US today.
 Our criminal justice system is not a rehabilitating system.
 It perpetuates the cycles of poverty.
 By isolating formerly incarcerated people from housing, employment and other aspects of life they are more likely to commit crimes again.
 The criminal justice system disproportionately affects minority backgrounds.
 For example, African Americans are incarcerated at more than 5 times the rate of whites.
 The imprisonment rate for African American women is twice that of white women.
 These statistics inspire me to work to create a more just system.”